 Written by Steve Patterson.
 In the November 2015 Creative Cloud updates, Adobe made some important changes to the interface in Photoshop CC.
 I covered the new Start screen and Recent Files panel along with the new darker dialog boxes in previous tutorials.
 In this tutorial, we'll learn all about the new fully customizable Toolbar (Tools panel) in Photoshop which finally allows us to create custom Toolbar layouts that better match the way we work.
 We can now hide any tools we don't really use, change their groupings, rearrange the order of the tools, and more!
 We can even save and load our custom Toolbar layouts as presets!
 Lets see how it works.

 Note that the customizable Toolbar feature is only available as of the latest version of Photoshop CC 2015, which means you'll need an active Creative Cloud subscription to follow along.
 You'll also want to make sure that your copy of Photoshop CC has been updated to the latest version.
-And with that out of the way, let's get started!Get the PDF version of this tutorial!
+And with that out of the way, let's get started!Download our tutorials as print-ready PDFs!